 “This was so helpful.
 I’m a light, but thought I was a medium.
 Now I’ll definitely have it as a next purchase.”

 While Glossier does run nationwide brick-and-mortar pop-up stores to expose itself to an offline audience here and there, the skin tone matcher is an essential part of the company’s business, just as the makeup counter is for a company like Macy’s.

-The reason that it makes Glossier such a high-growth startup is simple—an online skin tone matcher is far easier and cheaper to create and maintain than a retail counter inside a massive department store.
+The reason that it makes Glossier such a high-growth startup is simple — an online skin tone matcher is far easier and cheaper to maintain than a retail counter inside a massive department store.

 4. Go viral: How to bake ubiquity and virality into a physical product

-Perhaps the greatest inherent advantage that D2C startups have over their incumbent competitors is a better grasp on the inherent dynamics of the internet.
-That means everything from how the power of SEO compounds over time to how to create an organic, viral infographic.
-The D2C companies that we studied understand how these channels work and they’ve been able to bend them to their will in order to grow.
+Perhaps the greatest inherent advantage that D2C startups have over their incumbent competitors is a better grasp of the inherent dynamics of the internet.
+That means everything from how the power of SEO compounds over time to how to create an organic, viral-ready infographic.
+The D2C companies that we studied understand how these channels work and have been able to bend them to their will in order to grow.

-Using the internet as an advantage can be a challenge when dealing with physical products, of course—which is why so many traditional retailers are bad at it.
+Using the internet as an advantage can be a challenge when dealing with physical products — which is why so many traditional retailers are bad at it.
 But when it’s done right, it can be a huge boon to growth.